jwodder/eletter/README.rst

 ``headers`` : mapping from header names to strings or iterables of strings (optional)
     A collection of additional headers to add to the e-mail.
 A header value may be either a single string or an iterable of strings to add multiple headers with the same name.
+If you wish to set an otherwise-unsupported address header like ``Resent-From`` to a list of addresses, use the ``format_addresses()`` function to first convert the addresses to a string.

 Addresses